worldata/worldata/README.md

 * matplotlib and seaborn

 Toolkit:
-* Webscraping
+- Webscraping
-* Wrangling, Analysis & Visulization of Data
+- Wrangling, Analysis & Visulization of Data
-* Scripting
+- Scripting
-* A/B Testing, ML Tools (various Regressionmethods, KKN, Random Forest)
+- A/B Testing, ML Tools (various Regressionmethods, KKN, Random Forest)

+About me:
-- 🔭 I’m currently working on classifying/labling food items using machine learning.
+- 🔭 I’m currently working on classifying/labeling food items using machine learning.
 - 🌱 I’m currently learning and reading the book Practical Statistics for Data Scientists: 50 Essential Concepts.
 - 🤔 I’m always looking for help with gaining a new perspectiv.
 - 📫 How to reach me: maxirasch@yahoo.de